buildtesters/buildtest/docs/command_line_tutorial.rst

 Interacting with Buildspecs
 ----------------------------

-buildtest supports several ways to interact with buildspecs, such as querying buildspec cache, validating buildspecs, showing content of buildspecs, and editing buildspecs in editor.
+Buildtest supports several ways to interact with buildspecs, such as querying buildspec cache, validating buildspecs, showing content of buildspecs, and editing buildspecs in editor.
 The ``buildtest buildspec`` command contains several subcommands that we will discuss in this session.
 To learn more we encourage you see :ref:`buildspec_interface` for detailed guide.